 As healthy youngsters and young adults constitute the most common population with appendicitis, the usual preoperative evaluation for anesthesia and surgery is performed.
 Intravenous fluids for hydration and preoperative antibiotics are given.
 Extra time may be needed in the very young or old for correction of electrolyte and fluid imbalances.
 Hyperpyrexia should be treated with antipyretics or even external cooling, so as to lessen the risk of general anesthesia.
 Additional discussion concerning preparation is contained in the discussion accompanying Plate 54.

 General anesthesia with placement of an endotracheal tube is preferred.
 After induction, an orogastric tube may be placed by the anesthesiologist.
-This tube is removed before ...
+This tube is removed before the end of the case or is ...